M-Colley/pedsumo/README.md

                         and 1.0 as float.
   --ehmi {[0.0,1.0]}    default = 0.0.
 Only useful when combined with the --loop option.Defines the lower bound for the used ehmi_density in the loop.
 Value should be between 0.0 and 1.0 as float.
   --prob_computation {normal,llm} default = normal.
 Method to determine the probability for a pedestrian to cross.
 Options are normal (default) and llm.
+  -- transformers_model default = declare-lab/flan-alpaca-large Allows to specify which transformers model to use.
+Only relevant if prob_computation is set to llm.
+Attention: Make sure that your hardware supports the model and that the model is supported by the transformers pipeline method
 ```

 Remember: it is sensible to disable the QuickEdit Mode and the Insert Mode (in Windows).